 Rape can happen to women and men, young girls and boys, married, unmarried, heterosexual and gay, those who believe in a God and those who don’t.

 It would be great to chat with you and help you to recover from what has happened to you, to help you find more peace and hope.

-We are all more than just a physical body, we also have feelings, emotions and a spiritual side to us.
-We really need to think about how to help the whole of us.
-Here are some suggestions people have found helpful…
+You are more than just your physical body, there is also a spiritual part to you.
+You really need to think about how to help the whole of you recover from the ordeal you have been through.

 Do you believe there is a God?
 Have you ever spent time trying to learn about who Jesus is, what he did and why he did it?